 When Tarski's World is running you will see a large window divided into two sections.
-The left world panel contains a checker-board on which blocks are placed, called a world, and a tool bar for manipulating the content of this world, which we call the "world tool bar".
+The upper world panel contains a checkerboard on which blocks are placed, called a world, and a tool bar for manipulating the content of this world.
 Immediately above the world is a tab which contains the name of the world.
 Initially this is Untitled World.

-The sentence panel is the white panel to the right of the window.
+The sentence panel is the white panel at the bottom of the window.
 At first it contains only the numeral "1" inside.
 This is where sentences are entered and evaluated to see whether they are true or false in the world represented in the world window.
 Feel free to type something in the sentence window, say, "I'd rather be in Philadelphia."
 Immediately above the sentences is a tab which contains the name of the collection of sentences.
 Initially this is Untitled Sentences.